-SVMs are known to perform well regarding misclassification error, but they provide skewed decision boundaries for unbalanced classification losses, where the losses associated with incorrect decisions differ according to the true label.
-The mainstream approach used to address this problem consists in using different losses for positive and negative examples (Morik et al. 1999, Veropoulos et al. 1999), i.e.
+SVMs are known to perform well regarding misclassification error, but they also have been recognized to provide skewed decision boundaries for unbalanced classification losses, where the losses associated with incorrect decisions differ according to the true label.
+The mainstream approach used to address this problem consists in using different losses for positive and negative examples [6, 10], i.e.